 For example, if out of 100 impressions, an ad has 10 impressions in which it appears as the first ad above the organic search results, the absolute top of page rate will be 10%.

-Find the Auction insights report
+Find the auction insights report

 Note: You can only select keywords on a single page at a time (unless you run a report for “All”).

-- Click on Auction insights.
+- Click Auction insights.

-Filter your Auction insights
+Filter your auction insights

-- Click the Filter icon above your statistics table.
+- Click the filter icon above your statistics table.

 - Enter the condition then click Apply.
-The table automatically updates to show you your keywords or ad groups with available Auction insights reports.
+The table automatically updates to show you your keywords or ad groups with available auction insights reports.